-- Stippling the grip makes the gun harder to slip off your hand, aka avoid readjusting the grip
+- Stippling the handgun grip makes the gun harder to slip off your hand

-Under cutting the trigger guard so the hand can grip higher, and it can slightly change the angle of the grip to help with recoil control.
+Under cutting the trigger guard allows the hand can grip higher.
+It can slightly change the angle of the grip to help with recoil control.

-- Coordinate your breathing for follow up shots to reduce
+- Focus your breathing for follow up shots to improve accuracy and shot group

-- Too much trigger finger placement can curl the muzzle to the left
+- Too much trigger press can curl the muzzle to the low and left

-- Slow squeeze to the rear after hitting the wall (Keep sights steady, steady, steady...until the trigger breaks)
+- Slow squeeze the trigger to the rear right before hitting the wall (Keep sights steady, steady, steady...until the trigger breaks)

 Misaligned Iron Sights

-If this is a problem, please use a sight pusher to readjust the rear sight.
+Misaligned sight picture can definitely make a handgun shooting low.
+If iron sights are not aligned properly, please use a sight pusher to readjust the rear sight.

 Re-Zero Sights Correctly

-If you're shooting with a red dot sight, be sure to test and verify points of impact.
+If your handgun is shooting low with a red dot sight, be sure to test and verify points of impact on targets.

-Above all, it's absolutely important to mount the optic properly on the slide so it doesn't loose zero.
+Red dot sight eliminates the need to focus on the front sight, but make sure the optic is mounted properly on the slide so it doesn't loose zero.

 Use a metered torque wrench to torque down the optic tight so it retains zero and not get loose over time.

 Check our the best pistol red dot sights here